ChallirwarSakshi/CODTECH-Task-Two/README.md

 **Duration:** October 15th, 2024 to December 15th, 2024

 ## Project Overview
-The Weather Forecast Application provides users real-time weather data for any city globally.
+The **Weather Forecast Application** provides users with real-time weather data for any city globally.
 Users can input a city name to retrieve accurate and up-to-date information about the current weather, including temperature, humidity, wind speed, and a description of the weather conditions.

 ## Core Features:
 - **Real-Time Weather Data:** Displays live weather information, including temperature, humidity, wind speed, and a brief weather description.